-Cashews are great little bundles of energy, perfect for a snack at any time of day, and you can easily roast them at home.
+Cashews are tiny bundles of energy, perfect for a snack at any time of day, and you can easily roast them at home.
 Since cashews are high in healthy fats, why use any additional oil?
-In this recipe, I’ll share some tips for how to roast cashews without oil in an oven.
-I’ll also show you a little hack for roasting cashews after the oven is turned off.
+In this recipe, I’ll share some tips for How to Roast Cashews Without Oil using a conventional home oven.
 They come out savoury and delicious every time.
+I’ll also show you a little energy-saving hack for roasting cashews after the oven is turned off.
+This technique is a great way to use the residual heat from baking if you happen to be using the oven for other things, like baking Whole Wheat Soda Bread, roasting Shichimi Togarashi Potatoes, or reheating Vegan Chicken Nuggets.

 Where to Find “Raw” Cashews

-Raw cashews are more versatile—they can be used in a lot of vegan recipes for sauces, desserts, and for vegan cheese-making, where they are preferred over roasted nuts for their more neutral flavour profile, and they are also called for in many curry recipes to add richness.
+Raw cashews are versatile—they add richness to sauces, desserts, and for vegan cheese-making, where they are preferred over roasted nuts for their more neutral flavour profile, and they are also used in many traditional Indian curry recipes.

 Oil or Water?